 Tollwood Winter Festival New Year’s Events

-Silvester on the Beach is the biggest New Year’s party in Munich and boasts 5 huge areas enclosed in tents with a wide range of live bands and DJs including Independent, Rock, Alternative, Latin, Salsa, Reggae, Hiphop, Funk, Soul, Disco and boogie.
+The biggest New Year’s party in Munich with 5 huge areas enclosed in tents with a wide range of live bands and DJs.

 On Dec 24, 25, 26 and 31 and Jan 1 transport is as per normal until 01:00 when the night lines start.